DavidBertet/PowerJeep/README.md

 1. Begin by cloning this repository to your local machine.
-2. Open the project in VS Code with PlatformIO installed
+2. Open the project in VS Code with PlatformIO installed 2.1 If you replaced the pedal with a hall sensor one, enable WITH_ADC_THROTTLE in `power_wheel.c`.
+Mine is outputing 1v to 2.6v with 3.3v input, make sure yours is similar or update `get_throttle_position` accordingly.
 3. Connect your ESP32 to your computer
 4. Build & Upload the project
 5. Upload Filesystem